khaled-taha/Design-Patterns/src/main/java/org/designPatterns/creational_Patterns/factortyPattern/README.md

-# The concepts when choosing a factory are that:
+# The concepts when choosing a factory is that:

 it doesn't expose instantiation logic.
 It's used to create objects without specifying their exact classes.